 Mobile Access: one of the major perks of online classes is being able to bring your courses with you anywhere you go, across multiple devices and platforms.

-Like homework in a regular classroom, offline components support the online curriculum: you’ll be expected to have watched lectures and completed homework exercises before attending live sessions so you’re ready to participate in discussions and in-class activities.
+Like homework in a regular classroom, offline components support the online EdD degree curriculum.
+You’ll be expected to have watched lectures and completed homework exercises before attending live sessions so you’re ready to participate in discussions and in-class activities.